Victor J. Buselli

 Laura’s experience encompasses a variety of industries, including real estate, accounting, and investments.
 She holds a bachelor’s degree in business computer science from Barrington College.

-Frank Zarro is responsible for program development and project management focusing on three human resource social impact assignments, 1stGig.com, VetsBridge.com and whenpeoplework.com and coordinating a Brownfield application for an environmental remediation project in downtown Saratoga Springs, NY.
+Frank Zarro is responsible for advising the management committee on program development and project management focusing on three human resource social impact assignments, 1stGig.com, VetsBridge.com and whenpeoplework.com and coordinating a Brownfield application for an environmental remediation project in downtown Saratoga Springs, NY.